wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

     (2) In addition to the public notice required by paragraph (c) of the said section 77 of the Municipal Corporations Act 1954 the Board shall give to each constituent authority not less than 14 clear days' notice of the time and place fixed for the subsequent meeting and of the purport of the resolution to be confirmed at such subsequent meeting.

-##### 113 Recovery of fines
+##### 113 Time for filing charging document

-*   All fines imposed by this Act or by any bylaw made by the Board under the authority of this Act or any other Act may be recovered in a summary manner under the [Summary Proceedings Act 1957][164]:
+*   Despite anything to the contrary in [section 25][165] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any bylaw made under it ends on the date that is 12 months after the date on which the offence was committed.

-    provided that any information in respect of an offence against this Act or under such bylaw may be laid at any time within 12 months after the time when the matter of the information arose.
+    Section 113: replaced, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 114 Liability for rates